Close Menu

 About the Program

-Creighton University, a Catholic, Jesuit institution is a comprehensive university committed to excellence in its undergraduate, graduate, and professional programs.
-Creighton’s education is directed to preparing graduates who understand the common good and can lead the promotion of justice.
 The COVID-19 pandemic has placed in sharp relief the impact of failing to prepare for and respond to broad, unaddressed health inequities and adequate access to care for a growing, underserved population.
-The new Creighton University Health Sciences (CUHS) Phoenix campus represents a significant opportunity both to provide a values-based, humanistic education to future health providers as well as to transform access and quality of care to a diverse, underserved population.
-To this end, Creighton University, soon to become the country’s largest Catholic health science educator has established a partnership with the Society of St. Vincent de Paul (SVdP), a broad-scale, human services organization with a 75-year history in Arizona and a commitment to provide critical services, including access to quality healthcare for the most vulnerable in the community.
+Creighton University School of Medicine - Phoenix Health Disparities fellowship provides the opportunity for participants to grow in their training at the Society of St. Vincent de Paul (SVdP), a broad-scale, human services organization with a 75-year history in Arizona and a commitment to provide critical services, including access to quality healthcare for the most vulnerable in the community.

 Creighton and SVdP seek a servant-physician to serve as the inaugural Virginia G. Piper Fellow in Health Disparities, who will work to provide high quality healthcare to uninsured, underserved patients and to decrease healthcare disparities through continued research, training, and teaching at the Piper Medical Clinic at SVdP.
 This one-year fellowship is designed for providers who wish to develop and contribute to research, teaching and clinical service specifically focused on promoting health equity and to learn more about providing care to this patient population.